MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/adac/active-directory-recycle-bin.md

 #customer intent: As an Active Directory administrator, I want to enable Active Directory Recycle Bin so that I can recover deleted objects in Active Directory Domain Services.
 ---

-# Enable and use Active Directory Recycle Bin in Windows Server
+# Enable and use Active Directory Recycle Bin

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012